The Dial-A-Matic Automatic Adding Machine needs no batteries or solar power to calculate the answer.

 On this model, returning to zero had to be done manually, but future models included a side lever that would clear to zero automatically.

-Sterling Plastics of Springfield, New Jersey carried a full line of office supplies, including various models of slide rule, used for rapid multiplication and division.
+Manufactured by Sterling Plastics of Springfield, New Jersey, the company carried a full line of office supplies, including various models of slide rule, used for rapid multiplication and division.

-Otto Lehre patented another device for Sterling Products in 1960, a moistener used to dampen stamps and seal envelopes.
+Sterling Plastics Model No. 565 was patented by Otto Lehre in 1957.
+Lehre patented another device for Sterling Products in 1960, a moistener used to dampen stamps and seal envelopes.

 The Dial-A-Matic Adding Machine No. 565 retailed for $1.50.